 The belief of scientism that science is the only truth and that all other views of truth are inherently false unless they are validated by science is self-contradictory in its essence, yet it is believed in by people who are becoming increasingly intolerant of any other view, including the supporters of Christopher Hitchens.
 Scientism cannot be true because science is constantly changing itself, therefore there is no template to copy and other views can never be excluded simply because science has not excluded them.
 The progress of science is constantly morphing into non-science by definition.
 Science is also influenced by what one chooses to look at and how.
 Science now assumes that all real phenomena are observable and quantifiable.
 That which is not observable is not real, the qualitative is not real.
+Only matter is real.
 This subtly morphs into What Is Not Observed Is Not Real – this could be a slogan in George Orwell’s 1984.
 Words lie, but mathematics tells the truth.
 Mathematics, the origin of which lies in the phenomenon of sentience.

 Science itself no longer believes in matter.
 Matter is energy, energy is information.
 Matter is essentially void, and that part of it that is not void exhibits strange properties, such as spatial curvature, the relativity of time, the wave/particle duality, Bell’s theorem, and the Higgs Boson, amongst numerous additional correspondences that eerily resemble the metaphysical speculations of an ancient Indian seer called Gotama, the Buddha.
 There is nothing in science that threatens Buddhism, but science refutes all of the Western religions as well as the pagan polytheisms, unless the latter are understood symbolically.
 This observation also applies to Hinduism, but this is less true of early Taoism, which resembles the philosophy of the Buddha more than any other Asian cult.
 To be sure, Buddhism includes much more wisdom than science as spirituality is more comprehensive in the meaning and purpose of its project than science, but once we discard scientism and allow ourselves to be open to subtler kinds of evidence the possibilities presented by the Buddhadharma appear perfectly continuous with the evolution of Western science and philosophy over the past hundred years.
 This is precisely what we mean when we say that Buddhism is not a religion but is rather the science of spirituality itself, the original spiritual philosophy.
 Buddhism and science enlighten each other, but not when the light of Buddhism is obscured by millennia of ossification.
 The unity of Buddhism and science is the Dharma Transmission to the West.